-It is common to hear people complain that they work so hard, try everything that they know but can never seem to get ahead.
+Everyone believes they deserve something.
+But it is also common to hear people complain that they work so hard, and try everything that they know but can never seem to get ahead.

 We can be convinced logically that we deserve good things in our life but on a deeper level we don’t believe it.
 The result is us not experiencing the very things that we logically believe we should have.

-Fortunately, there is a way to overcome this situation, but effort is required.
+Fortunately, there is a way to overcome this situation, but the effort is required.

 Firstly, Identify the Problem

-Deep down there something that says no you don’t
+- Deep down, there is something that says no, you don’t

-Try looking in the mirror looking yourself in the eyes and say you are a worthwhile and deserving person.
+- Try looking in the mirror, looking yourself in the eyes and saying you are a worthwhile and deserving person.
 What comes up for you?
 Do you feel comfortable saying that?
 Be honest; you have to be open to see the truth.

 What makes you think that you are undeserving?